Rajeta-Sarkar/Pirates-of-the-storm/README.md

 ## The soul breakers curse

 ## 📌Tagline
+Real gaming takes the stage.

 ## 💡 Inspiration
+The scenario of gaming now a days is more likely to be addictive.
+The purpose of gaming is to rewind and to spend some leasure time in a way which is enjoyable.
+The game we created is to spend the free time playing games which aren't addictive and hence it gave us an inspiration.

 ## 💻 What it does
 Pirates of the storm is a free web fun game .Here  the person  is on a pirated ship for escaping he need to solve the  hidden mystery and   hidden flag . we can also enjoy  the 3D model of the ship  which create by using an 'augmented reality' where players search the hidden flag and go to next level .